NIXANDASS/Ex-04-webTech_imagemap/README.md

 ![valid](https://user-images.githubusercontent.com/118781418/215187640-763eb584-75a4-4f81-a9cf-1ff12d2875c0.png)

 # Result:
-The program for implementing image map is execued successfull
+The program for implementing image map is execued successfully